m3h0w/revent/src/markdown-pages/location.md

 ### Food and kitchens

 At [RE]vent we provide two big cooling trailers, where members can store their food throughout the event.
 However, cooking equipment and dishwashing stations have to be organized by members themselves.
-We encourage you to create families of 10-20 people and rent/organize your equipment and share the cooking responsibility.
+We encourage you to create [families](https://revent.lighthousecph.dk/families) of 10-20 people and rent/organize your equipment and share the cooking responsibility.
+Please be aware that there is no electricity available for cooking equipment, so best if you bring gas stoves.

 ### Sauna